ubccpsc/310/docs/26w1/syllabus.md

 **Plan to work on the project outside the lab slot.** The lab block is taken up by the tutorial, the week's assignment, and later your team check-in.
-There is not enough room in it for substantive project work, and it is not designed to hold any.
-Once pairs form during the Oct 16–22 lab, you and your partner will need to arrange your own working time — that is a real scheduling commitment, and it is worth agreeing on it in the first week you are paired rather than the week D4 is due.
+There is not enough room in it for substantive project work.
+Once pairs form during the Oct 16–22 lab, you and your partner will need to arrange your own working time outside of class to ensure you are making steady progress on the project before the deadlines.

 ### Project